samman4/geog-418/README.md

 knitr::kable(data, caption = "Descriptive statistics for selected census variables")
 ```

+We create maps with the tmap package, known for its strength in visualizing spatial data in R. The tm_shape() function defines geographic boundaries, specifically the Cape Breton census dissemination areas, while tm_polygons() visualizes certain attributes such as median total income and French language proficiency.
+Various colours indicate different values within regions, and we utilize the tm_layout() function to refine legends, titles, and layout for improved readability.
+Displaying multiple maps side by side allows for comparative visual insights, highlighting differences in the spatial distribution of these attributes.

 ```{r StudyArea, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap="Sydney census dissemination areas showing median total income (left) and percentage of respondants with knowledge of french (right)."}
 # Adjust the maps and layout